 Crop and weed species will be planted and treated with herbicides.
-A list of crops, weeds and herbicides will be sent to each university and posted on the NCWSS website.
+A list of crops, weeds and herbicide information will be sent to each university and posted on the NCWSS website.
 From this list, selections will be made.
 Students will be required to identify herbicides by visual symptoms on crops and weeds.
 This event is worth 100 points for individuals and 300 points for the team.
 Graduate students will identify the herbicides by common name, herbicide family, and site of action.
-Undergraduate students will identify herbicides by site of action and common name will be a tie breaker.
-Undergraduate will write both site of action and common name, but will be scored only for correct site of action.
-Correct common name will be used only for tie breaker.
+Undergraduate students will write both site of action and common name, but will be scored only for correct site of action.
+Correct common name will be used only for a tiebreaker.
 There will be ten plots and each plot will be worth 10 points.
 For graduate students, scoring will be 5 points for correct common name, 3 points for correct herbicide family, and 2 points for correct site of action.
 For undergraduates, scoring will be 10 points for correct site of action.

-Five additional plots will be identified to break any ties.
-There can also be a control plot, which must be identified as a control.
+Five additional plots will provided for identification to break any ties.
+There can also be a nontreated plot, which must be identified as nontreated.
 Herbicide plots may be duplicated.